lawsberryPi/VenminderBowlingGameExercise/README.md

 | IsSpare       | bool       | this frame is a spare                     |
 | NextFrame     | FrameRolls | access to next frame from this frame      |
 | GetFrameScore | Function   | get the score for this frame              |

 - Because the frame score can be affected by the next two frames, therefore a relationship between frames is desired.
-Everytime when there is a new roll score gets push in. the program will iterate through the entire list to ensure every frame is updated.
+Everytime when there is a new roll score gets posted. the program will iterate through the entire list to ensure every frame is updated.
 - IsStike and IsSpare are properties for the node, because once the frame is a strike/spare frame, that property will not change.
 Store those data in each node makes the code easy to understand, and no need to create extra logic when score is calculated.

+## Data type trade-offs
+- Time complexity, theoretical a frame score can only affected by the next two frames, if array/list data structure is chosen, we can just seek the next 2 elements max.
+With linked list approach, each entire list of nodes get updated by every score post.
+- For list/array data type, it is almost impossible to access next element from the current element.
+Thus updating score in real time would be very difficult.

+## Post return type
+Object includes:
+- List of frame details (frame number, roll1 score, roll2 score, roll3 score, frame score).
+This is used to populate the score table, therefore the table gets updated everytime a roll score is posted.
+- Next roll, this object indicate which frame and which roll the next delivery is going to post.
+As well as indicating if the game is finished.
+This is object can remove all the tracking logic in the UI, so UI can stay stateless.

 ## software design pattern:
 MVC Pattern: